soupi/learn-haskell-blog-generator/src/06-errors_and_files.md

 - Create the output directory
 - Grab all file names in a directory
-- Filter them according to their extension; we want to process the `txt` file and copy other files without modification
+- Filter them according to their extension; we want to process the `txt` files and copy other files without modification
 - We want to parse each text file, build an index of the result, convert the files to HTML, and write everything to the target directory